TheShadowEevee/Sharpii-NetCore/Sharpii/README.txt

   - SendWad now supports AHBPROT (use '-ahb')
   - IP can now be saved in an environmental variable (SharpiiIP) for both SendWad and SendDol (manually or with '-saveip')
-  - Pointless aster eggs are fun!
+  - Pointless easter eggs are fun!
   - Code cleanup/bug fixes
 1.5
   - Added the ability to send WADs to the HBC using SendWad